OWASP/www-project-top-10-client-side-security-risks/index.md

 ## OWASP Top 10 Client-Side Security Risks

-Browser side applications are frequently a complex combination of custom HTML and JavaScript, leveraging numerous 3rd-party libraries that are both served by the custom application, and frequently integrated with 3rd-party services that supply their own custom code and libraries into the same client-side application.
+Browser side applications are frequently a complex combination of custom HTML and JavaScript, leveraging numerous third-party libraries that are both served by the custom application, and frequently integrated with third-party services that supply their own custom code and libraries into the same client-side application.
 All this runs in the customer's browser in the wild, rather than on application owner controlled, managed, and secured servers.
 Browser applications frequently interact with numerous servers, not just the original server hosting the server application and serving the core elements of the client-side JavaScript application to the user's browser.

 This results in numerous risks for client-side code that are very different from the server-side applications.
 Therefore, the security of the client-side web application code requires a dedicated Top 10.
 This is similar to the [OWASP Mobile Top 10](https://owasp.org/www-project-mobile-top-10/) which is a dedicated Top 10 for mobile apps.
 Mobile apps are frequently the client-side of a web app, where the server-side of the web app provides REST services to the mobile app.